mamcer/isomount/README.md

 # IsoMount

-A simple wrapper to Virtual Clone Drive [http://www.slysoft.com/es/virtual-clonedrive.html]()
+A simple wrapper to Slysoft Virtual Clone Drive

 ## Features